Read Exif metadata from tiff and jpeg files.

-EXIF.py is tested on the following Python versions:
+Exifreader is tested and officially supported on the following Python versions:

-import exifread # Open image file for reading (binary mode) f = open(path_name, 'rb') # Return Exif tags tags = exifread.process_file(f)
+import exifreader # Open image file for reading (binary mode) f = open(path_name, 'rb') # Return Exif tags tags = exifread.process_file(f)

 for tag in tags.keys(): if tag not in ('JPEGThumbnail', 'TIFFThumbnail', 'Filename', 'EXIF MakerNote'): print "Key: %s, value %s" % (tag, tags[tag])